WARNING: This article contains information about sexual abuse which may be triggering to survivors.

 If you have answers, insights, or experiences to share, I hope you will.

-Predators groom parents and community in order to access children.
+Predators groom parents and the community in order to access children.
 They are usually “highly respected.” -BraveKidsVoices

 Update, two months later: